cs50victor/cs50victor/README.md

 - `rust, python, c / c++ , typescript`

+- “if you move fast enough you can overcome gravity regardless of how heavy you are.”

-- > “Happiness is the absence of the striving for happiness.” — Zhuangzi
+- “Happiness is the absence of the striving for happiness.” — Zhuangzi

-- > “To be truly happy and contented, you must let go of the idea of what it means to be truly happy or content. ” – Liezi
+- “To be truly happy and contented, you must let go of the idea of what it means to be truly happy or content. ” – Liezi

-- > “If a branch is too rigid, it will break.
+- “If a branch is too rigid, it will break.
 Resist, and you will perish.
 Know how to yield, and you will survive.” — Liezi